COMPUTER SCIENCE

 Our facilities

-Students on our computing university course will have access to new computer labs specifically designed for this degree, as well as our new Digital Creative Studio featuring industry-standard media equipment.
+Students on our computing university course will have access to computer labs specifically designed for this degree, while our new cyber security laboratory will enable students to learn and participate in cyber-related activities in a controlled environment.

 Course breakdown